-I was approached by the publishers of a new children’s hardback, aimed at the 4 to 7 year-old age group, aiming to inspire an interest in angling and the outdoors in youngsters.
+I was approached by the publishers of a new children’s hardback called “The Boy and the Trout”, written for early readers in the 4 to 7 year-old age group.
+The book aims to inspire interest in angling and the outdoors in youngsters.
 In an age where it is all too easy to plonk a tablet in a child’s hands, or sit them in front of the telly, this is something I think we should all be mindful of doing.
-I have published details of free angling events to get youngsters interested in fishing (something I’m passionate about promoting) but I can’t think of many books aimed at early primary school children.
-Even fewer that can get children excited about going fishing, or going outdoors in general, during the long winter nights when they’re stuck at home.

 My daughter started school this autumn, putting her at the younger end of the target demographic, and we read with her every night.
-I’m keen for her to share in my love for angling and nature, so everything was in place to test and hopefully enjoy this book.
+I took her fishing for the first time in September, and I’m keen for her to share in my love for angling and nature; so everything was in place to test and hopefully enjoy this book…

 We join a boy with a fascination for fish and riverside wildlife, who sets out on a quest to catch his ultimate target – a wild brown trout.
 Harry, the protagonist pescator, is as enraptured by the summer streamside scene around him as he is by his quarry itself.
-We follow the ups and downs of a long, warm day on the riverbank.
-When the fishing is poor he goes off to explore and enjoy the wildlife, but whilst he’s fishing he’s too focused to take in much else; such is his determination to land his “most wanted” species.
+We follow the ups and downs of a long, balmy day on the riverbank.
+When the fishing is poor he goes off to explore and enjoy the wildlife, but whilst he’s fishing he’s too focused to take much else in; such is his determination to land his “most wanted” species.

-The illustrations, which play an essential role in any book for this age group, are excellent.
+The illustrations, which play an essential role in any book for this age group, are excellent throughout.
 A mixture of sketches and watercolours depict waterside scenes, wildlife studies and snapshots of the action.
-The watercolours have a dreamy quality which evokes the clear running water of a stream superbly; the pace and movement of the water captured so well.
+The watercolours have a dreamy quality which evokes the clear running water of a stream superbly; the pace, turbulence and movement of the water captured so well.

 In the few days since we first read it, my daughter has mentioned the book a couple of times and has just had it read to her a third time, which is great!